Ridgway, Illinois

-Ridgway is a village in Gallatin County, Illinois, United States.
-As of the 2020 census, the population was 851.
-As of 2018, Rebecca Mitchell was the town mayor.
+Ridgway is a village in Ridgway and North Fork Townships, Gallatin County, Illinois, United States.

 History

 Ridgway was established in 1866 as a construction camp along what would become the Springfield and Illinois South Eastern Railway.
 It was named for the railroad's president, Thomas S. Ridgway.

 The village, once home to a popcorn plant, is the former self-proclaimed "Popcorn Capital of the World".
 Popcorn Day continues as part of the Gallatin County Fair and is held the second Saturday in September.

 The February 2012 tornadoes, which killed seven in the nearby Harrisburg area, destroyed the St. Joseph's Catholic Church in Ridgway.
 The church was rebuilt in 2015 under the name "St. Kateri," in honor of Kateri Tekakwitha.